sabre-io/vobject/doc/usage_3.md

 VObject requires PHP 5.3, and should be installed using composer.
 The general composer instructions can be found on the [composer website](http://getcomposer.org/doc/00-intro.md composer website).

-After that, just declare the vobject dependency as follows:
+After that, just declare the VObject dependency as follows:

 ```
 "require" : {